nxskok/pasias/docs/01-getting-used.md

 (e) Run this command.
 To do that, look at the top right of your code chunk block (shaded in a slightly different colour).
-You should see a gear symbol, a down arrow and a green ``play button''.
+You should see a gear symbol, a down arrow and a green "play    button".
 Click the play button.
 This will run the code, and show the output below the code chunk.

 Solution